+2

 Temple of God

+Lesson Goals:

-- I can explain how the indwelling of the Holy Spirit received during Holy Baptism and Holy Chrismation sanctifies us and makes us the Temple of God (1 Corinthians 3:16). - I can identify the important and sacred moments when Holy Chrism is used in the life of the Church. - I can identify a special connection between Chrismation and the Consecration of the Church. - I can defend with reasons why God sets apart what is holy.
+- I can explain how the indwelling of the Holy Spirit received during Holy Baptism and Holy Chrismation sanctifies us and makes us the Temple of God (1 Corinthians 3:16). - I can identify the connection between Chrismation and the Consecration of the Church. - I can defend why God sets apart what is holy.